International students: experience and part-time work

 Benefits of gaining experience

 Employers worldwide believe that students gain more than academic qualifications from university.
 Different experiences develop skills and achievements that will enhance your employability and competitiveness in the job market, both in the UK and overseas.
-Applying for work experience also provides an excellent opportunity to learn and practise the job hunting and application skills that you will need when applying for permanent roles.
+Applying for work experience also provides an excellent opportunity to learn and practice the job-hunting and application skills that you will need when applying for permanent roles.

 How to find experience